 How To Choose a Sewing Machine for Quilting

-If you want to quilt frequently with your sewing machine, you may want to consider the following things when picking your sewing and quilting machine.
+If you want to quilt frequently with your sewing machine, consider the following things when picking a sewing machine:

 - An oversized wide table to hold bulky quilts